AI-Assisted Hardware Design with Flux

 - Ask a question or request assistance

-Best Practices for Working with Copilot
+Best Practices for Working with Flux

-To get the most out of Flux Copilot:
+To get the most out of Flux:

 - Use iterative conversations - Build on previous questions to refine your design